 The sunsets over the caldera are famous the world over, and many of the luxury hotels have capitalized on this with their locations offering 180-degree sunset views.
-It’s the place to come for honeymooners and couples seeking a sophisticated level of tourism with fine dining and winery tours, for example.
+This beautiful Greek island the place to come for honeymooners and couples seeking a sophisticated level of tourism with fine dining and winery tours followed by a sunset cruise.

 Pro Tip: Agios Sostis beach, a 19-minute taxi ride from Mykonos Town, is a beautiful underdeveloped spot with a small beach and the blue-domed church of Saint Sostis.
 Here you’ll find Kiki’s Taverna, which is delicious in its simplicity with a huge selection of fresh salads and meat from the outside grill.
 It’s a perfect spot to eat and watch the sun set.

 5. Scenery And Architecture

 Santorini’s villages are perched atop the cliff-top, offering spectacular volcano and Aegean sea views.
 Many of the boutique hotels have designed their abodes to fit into the nature of the island in order to blend in well.

 Santorini’s hidden gems like blue-domed churches and colorful houses, all with curves and arched architecture are a must-see.

 Mykonos is more gentle on the eye with its golden beaches, plus Little Venice in Mykonos Town with its striking windmills is a great place to wander any time of the day or night.

 Pro Tip: For more dramatic scenery, with black volcanic sands and sunsets, head to Santorini.

 For winding alleyways and traditional villages, coupled with best beaches, Mykonos is the place to go.